AditGupta25/senior-design-website/README.md

   </div>
 ```

-8) For every company you add in the "Projects.html" file, you will need to make sure you add in the approproate year folder as well.
+8) For every company you add in the "Projects.html" file, you will need to make sure you add in the appropriate year folder as well.
 For example, in the case of "Brim", you will need to make sure you add a "Brim" folder in "20XX_20XX", then in the folder add the "index.html" file and "logo.png" file.
 To get the "logo.png" file, simply open the "index.html" file and drag and drop the logo icon into the folder.
 You may have to rename it.
 If you are confused on how to do this, you may use a past years folder and "Projects_YEAR.html" file to see how to connection works.

 9) Once you have updated your "Projects.html" page, it can be viewed here:
 [http://www.cci.drexel.edu/SeniorDesign/Projects.html](http://www.cci.drexel.edu/SeniorDesign/Projects.html)

 10) Make sure you check the following on every project:
     a) The logo is linked to the actual page (correct page!)
-    b) The logo has the correct aspect ratio (if not, ask the team to give you a new index/html file with better formatted images)
+    b) The logo has the correct aspect ratio (if not, ask the team to give you a new index.html file with better-formatted images)
-    c) The team screenshots and headshots have the right aspect ratio (if not, ask the team to give you a new index/html file with better formatted images)
+    c) The team screenshots and headshots have the right aspect ratio (if not, ask the team to give you a new index.html file with better-formatted images)
     d) Make sure the index.html page for the team does not have any mistakes like duplicate stakeholders and other anomalies.

 11) By now, you should have all the websites set up, and correctly formatted!
 Good Job!

-12) No we will make sure to add the Previous years projects in the PastProjects.html page (located in the root directory).
+12) No we will make sure to add the Previous years' projects in the PastProjects.html page (located in the root directory).
 We simply need to add the top 3 winners, and then a "Complete list" tag linking to the previously made projects page.

 13) Once this is completed, you are good to go!